lcn-kul/affective-similarities/README.md

 ## Citation
-Liuzzi, A.G.,*, Meersmans, K.,*, Storms, G., , De Deyne, S.,, Dupont, P.,, Vandenberghe, R., (2022).
+Liuzzi, A.G.,* Meersmans, K.,* Storms, G., , De Deyne, S.,, Dupont, P.,, Vandenberghe, R., (2022).
 Independency of coding for affective similarities and for word co-occurrences in temporal perisylvian neocortex.
 Neurobiology of Language (In press)